 The entrance of Pentecostalism into the African melting pot of a multitude of new denominations and mission agencies had the effect of stimulating more radically transforming forms of independent churches.
-The “African” and “Ethiopian” churches were overshadowed in the early twentieth century by new, rapidly growing “prophet-healing” or “churches of the Spirit”—so named because of their emphasis on the power of the Spirit in healing, prophecy and speaking in tongues.
+The “African” and “Ethiopian” churches were overshadowed in the early twentieth century by new, rapidly growing “prophet-healing” or “churches of the Spirit”—so named because of their emphasis on the power of the Spirit in healing, prophesying, and speaking in tongues.
 Along the West African coast, churches associated with the Liberian prophet William Wade Harris and the Nigerian Garrick Sokari Braide emerged.
-They were later followed by churches known by the Yoruba term “Aladura” (“owners of prayer”) from the 1920s onwards in southwestern Nigeria, where the emphasis was on prayer for healing.
-The revival movements that began in West Africa in the 1910s and 1920s had few, if any connections with Pentecostalism in the North, and there is evidence that spiritual gifts including speaking in tongues were being practiced in this region long before western Pentecostal missionaries arrived.
+They were later followed by churches known by the Yoruba term “Aladura” (“owners of prayer”) from the 1920s onward in southwestern Nigeria, where the emphasis was on prayer for healing.
+The revival movements that began in West Africa in the 1910s and 1920s had few, if any, connections with Pentecostalism in the North, and there is evidence that spiritual gifts including speaking in tongues were being practiced in this region long before western Pentecostal missionaries arrived.
 It was the African leaders of revival and healing movements in Ghana and Nigeria that first invited British Pentecostal missionaries there in the 1930s.